 Resettlement agencies distribute federal funds for assistance to new arrivals, and provide case management services focused on housing, cultural integration and language classes, health care and education services, and employment.
 These are all designed to facilitate refugees’ successful transition in the U.S., and help them to attain self-sufficiency.
 LEAP works very closely with the two resettlement agencies in Boise, the International Rescue Committee and Agency for New Americans.

 Welcome Housing launched in December 2016 in response to the distinct disadvantage the competitive housing market puts refugees in when they first arrive to Boise.
 Our city has an affordable housing shortage of 8,000 units.
-New refugees come with additional barriers for leasing including lack of credit and rental history and employment.
+Newly arrived refugees come with additional barriers for leasing including lack of credit and rental history and employment.
 As a result, 50% of new refugees get stuck in hotel stays for about 21 days until a lease is secured.

 Hotels are expensive and can drain a family’s resettlement fund before it is used for essentials like a deposit on an apartment.
 They make for a difficult transition, as space can be confining and the experience isolating.

 Welcome Housing launched in December 2016 to provide a better beginning for newly arrived refugees in Boise by providing affordable short-term furnished housing for newly arrived refugees – as well as local welcoming and hospitality from Community Hosts.
 LEAP has been operating two rental Welcome Houses that are subleased at half the cost of a hotel ($35/night), and supply a space for families to acclimate to American housing with nearby support from hosts.
 Local hosts give newcomers a personal extension of welcome, peace of mind as a nearby helping hand, and a hopeful first impression of this friendly and peaceful city.
 This is the heart of Welcome Housing, as resettlement is not just about providing newcomers with resources, but making new relationships.